vyoung831/Mintee/doc/Development/test-approach.md

 - [Data validators](#data-validators)

 ### Data validators
-Data validators are used to examine the persistent store after each test case that touches persistent store data, ensuring that [business rules](https://github.com/vyoung831/Mintee/blob/master/doc/business-rules.md) for data storage are being followed.
-The following rules are followed:
+Data validators are used to examine the persistent store after each test case, ensuring that [business rules](https://github.com/vyoung831/Mintee/blob/master/doc/business-rules.md) for data storage are being followed.
+The following rules are observed (and included in the PR template):
-- Every test case that touches persistent store data must run the MOC validator as part of teardown.
+- Every test case must run the MOC validator as part of teardown, even those that don't appear to touch the persistent store.
 - Separate data validator classes are defined for each entity or transformable defined in business rules.
 Custom classes used by transformables are validated in the transformable's validator.
 - The validation of each business rule must be either:
     - Labeled in the comments of its validating function, OR